tryton/trytond/doc/ref/models/fields.rst

 A decorator to define the field names on which the decorated method depends.
-The `methods` argument can be used to duplicate the field names from other fields.
-This is usefull if the decorated method calls another method.
+The `methods` argument can be used to duplicate the field names from other decorated methods.
+This is useful if the decorated method calls another method.

 Field types
 ===========